bediger4000/flattendict/README.md

 // rest of func
 ```
 When `func flatten` receives a float64,
-it prints out a namedspaced key and the float64.
+it prints out a namespaced key and the float64.

 When `func flatten` receives a map,
 it iterates over key/value pairs in the map.